siobyrne/young-dressage-horse-program-analysis/README.md

 | Jane         | Desperado   | Metall              | Netherlands    | H.J.
 Van Oort     | KWPN       | Olympic Games                        |

 #### Young and Developing Horse Division Competitors
-Of the horses that competed in the Developing Horse divisions (*n*=283), ow many competed in at least one Young Horse division previously (Figure 12)?
+Of the horses that competed in the Developing Horse divisions (*n*=283), how many competed in at least one Young Horse division previously (Figure 12)?
 62.2% (176/283) competed in only the Developing Horse division, compared to 37.8% (107/283) that competed in at least  one Young Horse division and one Developing Horse division.

 ***Figure 12***
 *Horses That Competed In At Least One Young Horse and One Developing Horse Division*